asAlwaysZahra/Reporter/README.md

   - How to execute those reports (LINQ-based logic)

 - The **Reporter core library**:
-  - Provides the standard runtime for executing reports
+  - Provides the runtime for executing reports
   - Handles logging of report runs into **SQL Server**

 - The **TestReporter console app**: